Frequently asked questions

 All MSIM degree options (Early-Career, Early-Career Accelerated and Mid-Career) are offered in two modes, residential and online.
 The courses, credits and requirements are all the same.

-Program start dates: Students who pursue online options have four opportunities to begin the program each year (September, January, March or June).
-Conversely, all new residential students matriculate in autumn.
+- Program start dates: Students who pursue online options have four opportunities to begin the program each year (September, January, March or June).
+Conversely, all new residential students matriculate in September (autumn quarter).

-Application process: Application processes and timelines vary by degree option and modality, and candidates are advised to pay careful attention to the dates and details associated with their chosen degree track and mode of study.
+- Application processes: Application processes and timelines vary by degree option and modality, and candidates are advised to pay careful attention to the dates and details associated with their chosen degree track and mode of study.

-Part time vs. full time: All online students can complete their studies part time, regardless of track.
+- Part-time vs. full-time paces: All online students can complete their studies part time, regardless of track.
 Residential students in the Early-Career and Early-Career Accelerated degree options are expected to be enrolled full time.
 Residential students in the Mid-Career track can be enrolled part time, and many classes are scheduled in the evening and on weekends to support working professionals.

-No. We offer one immersive experience per year to provide online students the opportunity to experience campus life, connect with their peers and instructors, and gain hands-on information management experience outside the classroom, but it is not required to complete your degree.
+No. We offer one immersive experience per year, but it is not required to complete your degree.
+The in-person immersion provides online students with the opportunity to experience campus life, connect with their peers and instructors, and gain hands-on information management experience outside the classroom.

 Course materials, labs, readings and discussion posts are delivered asynchronously in online classes.
 All online classes also require one weekly synchronous session that takes place in the evening, typically from 5:30 p.m. to 7:00 p.m.
 PT on a weekday, subject to course scheduling.

-Every course will have 60-90 minute synchronous sessions and one 60-minute office hour scheduled every week.
+Every course will have synchronous sessions of 60-90 minutes and one 60-minute office hour (attendance optional) scheduled every week.
 Note that courses IMT 511 and IMT 543 are fully asynchronous and self-guided, but instructors will hold weekly office hours at set times.
-IMT 589 is a synchronous course with scheduled class sessions.

-Online courses are designed and developed by core, full-time faculty to ensure a world-class academic experience and delivered primarily by industry experts who infuse the courses with real-world case studies, practical know-how and cutting-edge technical skills.
+Yes, full-time, core iSchool faculty design and develop online courses to ensure a world-class academic experience.
+They teach some of the courses, while others are taught by industry experts who infuse them with real-world case studies, practical know-how and cutting-edge technical skills.

 You need to select a specialization upon admission.
 However, if you find you would like to shift specializations, you may formally request a change.
 Please note that a formal request does not guarantee you will be able to switch specializations.

-At this time, you are not eligible to take courses outside the MSIM offered online.
+At this time, online MSIM students are not eligible to take courses outside the degree.

 You can find electives courses and their descriptions under the Curriculum section.